icmaa/vue-storefront/src/modules/icmaa-cdn/README.md

 Then add your desired configs under the `icmaa_cdn` configs path.

 > It would be nice to use dynamic-imports for this (as before) but the module registration is synchronous and therefore a dynamic-import can lead into a race condition where the picture component is using the wrong image-path because the cdn provider isn't initialized yet.
 So we can't lazyload the providers using an import-promise.

-## Cloudflare Cache-Control

-By default Cloudflare will cache HTML requests if its cache-lifetime is greater or equal to the default CF-TTL.
-To be able to still have dynamic cache-busts, we flush the cache for specific pages using a `addCacheInvalidatedSubPromise`-hook to add a cache-bust request based on the paths connected to a cache-tag during cache-invalidation.

-It's important to add `icmaa_cdn.cloudflare` to the `purgeConfig` config-parameter to be sure to hide CF credentials for the frontend-response.

 ## Todo